Skip to content

 Deploy configuration in Cargo's Metadata

 You can keep some deploy configuration options in your project's Cargo.toml file.
-This give you a more "configuration as code" approach since you can store that configuration along side your project.
+This give you a more "configuration as code" approach since you can store that configuration alongside your project.
 The following example shows the options that you can specify in the metadata, all of them are optional:

 toml